dicaso/apetype/docs/index.rst

 "To type or not to type?", that is the age-old question in programming.
-To avoid a steep learning curve and make explorative programming fun, python has opted for dynamic typing.
-Recently type hints have been introduced, to accomodate a need for stronger typing context.
-This gap in python typing, had been partly met in the past by packages such as ``luigi``, developed at *Spotify*.
+To avoid a steep learning curve and make explorative programming fun, Python has opted for dynamic typing.
+In *Python 3.5* type hints have been introduced, to accomodate a need for stronger typing context.
+This gap in Python typing, had been partly met in the past by packages such as ``luigi``, developed at *Spotify*.

-I used ``luigi`` as the base for my pipelines and bioinformatics workflows in my tool ``genairics`` before being aware of the type hints.
+I used ``luigi`` as the base for my pipelines and bioinformatics workflows in my tool ``genairics`` before being aware of type hints.
 As I learned about the type hints, I quickly realised the ``luigi.Parameter`` could be more elegantly replaced by type hints.